LogoLogo

 A route is an object containing a few required properties that tell the router what component to render, what URL it should match on and other route-specific configuration options.

 The most usual case of defining a route configuration is by specifying the path and the component properties.
 The idea is to use the path property to define a pattern, which when seen in the URL path, the view model defined using the component property is activated by the router-lite.
 Simply put, a routing configuration is a mapping between one or more path patterns to components.
-Below is the simple example (from the getting started section) of this.
+Below is the simple example (from the section) of this.

 import { route } from '@aurelia/router-lite';